This is a list of useful software we may need.

 and you will be able to see it at http://localhost:4000/.

-For general editing, I use Sublime Text or Emacs.
+For general editing, I use Atom.

 For formal document preparation, I keep a Latex files.
 For OS X use MacTeX and it will install TexShop and BibDesk